brian-peter-dickson/draft-dickson-dnsop-glueless/draft-dickson-dnsop-glueless-00.md

 However, until all domains are signed, this guidance is relevant, in that it can limit the attack surface of unsigned domains.

-This guidance should be combined with [@I-D.draft-dickson-dnsop-ds-hack].
+This guidance should be combined with [@?I-D.dickson-dnsop-ds-hack]

 {mainmatter}
 {{README.md}}